crisluengo/doxpp/docs_src/configuration.md

 \subsection config_project_brief brief
 Project short description, shown in the header of each HTML page.

+\subsection config_project_version version
+Project version number, shown in the header of each HTML page.

 \subsection config_project_url url
 Project homepage URL, the project's name will be a link to the homepage.

+\subsection config_project_download download
+Project download URL, the project's version number will be a link to the download page.
+It is assumed that this link points to the download for the given version.

 \subsection config_project_logo logo
 Project logo, shown in the header of each HTML page.